SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-11-05-python-virtual-environments-with-uv.md

 uv venv .venv
 uv sync

-# to install with the optional dependencies
+# to install with the optional dependencies (dev in our case)
 uv sync --all-extras
 ```